 Effective March 2022, Hyatt will start charging fewer or more points at their properties, depending on the time of your visit.

-Conversely, if you book your stay during off-peak days, you will be able to reserve a night for 5,000 World of Hyatt points cheaper, subject to availability, of course.
+Conversely, if you book your stay during off-peak days, you can reserve a night for 5,000 World of Hyatt points cheaper, subject to availability.

 Standard Room